kofm/kora/docs/source/configuration.rst

    # Example configuration for a typical LAN install might look like this:
    CSRF_TRUSTED_ORIGINS='http://localhost:8002/* http://web http://192.168.1.50:8002'

-List of URLs.
-These are trusted addresses allowed to submit forms or requests to Django, helping protect against certain web attacks.
-The defaults cover typical local and container access.

-When deploying *kora* in a local area network (LAN) using the containerized *kora-docker* bundle, the setting `CSRF_TRUSTED_ORIGINS` must be edited to specify the IP of the host machine to make requests without triggering CSRF protection errors.

 `kora-docker` Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 These settings control aspects of the *kora-docker* bundle, which packages *kora* in a containerized environment for easy deployment and management.

-::

-   POSTGRES_PASSWORD='postgres'
+.. option:: POSTGRES_PASSWORD

 	    String.
 Password for the PostgreSQL database administrator.
 	    The default `'postgres'` is adequate for local development, but you should change it for production.

 ::

-   NGINX_PORT=8002
+   POSTGRES_PASSWORD='postgres'

+.. option:: NGINX_PORT

 	    Number.
 The port on your computer where the web server listens for incoming requests.

 	    Default `8002` is a sensible choice that avoids conflicts with common services.

 ::

-   DB_HOST='db'
+   NGINX_PORT=8002

+.. option:: DB_HOST

 	    String.
 The name of the database host or service.
 	    In Docker setups, `'db'` usually refers to the database container and works without changes.

 ::

-   DB_PORT=5432
+   DB_HOST='db'

+.. option:: DB_PORT

     Number.
 The port on which the PostgreSQL database is listening inside the container.

     Port `5432` is the standard PostgreSQL port and typically does not need to be changed.
     Because this port is not exposed outside the containers, using the default keeps things secure.

+::

+   DB_PORT=5432

 .. note::